 Planning for the long-term elderly care needs of a loved one is complex, so it pays to consider the matter as far in advance as possible.
 A local authority assessment is free of charge and available to anyone on request, and this could identify local sources of funding, depending upon your loved one’s financial circumstances.

-NHS funding may be applicable if your loved one suffers from a long-term health condition, and grants and benefits may be available.
+NHS funding may be applicable if your loved one lives with a long-term health condition, and grants and benefits may be available.
 If your loved one must pay for their own care, it’s best to seek professional advice from a financial advisor with CF8 or CeLTCI accreditations.

 We have produced a range of guides covering the costs of care and how to fund it, and our advisors are on hand 7 days a week to talk you through your options and point you in the right direction.